 July 10, 2020

 Getting Out the Vote (GOTV) is potentially the single most important aspect of a campaign.
-If you want to win on election day, you need to get at least one more vote than your opponent.
+If you want to win on election day, you need more votes than your opponent.
 That doesn’t happen if you don’t encourage your supporters to vote.

-To that end, we’ve put together our list of Do’s and Don’ts of GOTV during COVID-19.
+To that end, we’ve put together our list of Do’s and Don’ts for GOTV.

-Do tell your volunteers what the goal of GOTV is
+Do Tell Volunteers What the Goal of GOTV is

 The GOTV phase of your campaign is notably different from the persuasion stage of your campaign.
-While those of us who are familiar with campaigns might understand the difference, your volunteers may not.
-Knowing that, it is best to explain what GOTV is, why it’s important, and what the goal is.
+As a result, it’s important to inform your campaign’s volunteers what GOTV is, why it’s important, and what the goal is.

 Your field efforts to this point have been all about persuasion.
-At GOTV, we’re done with that.
-We’re done identifying new supporters, and it’s time to actually turn out and make certain your identified voters actually vote.
+But with GOTV, campaigns are done identifying new supporters.
+Instead, they focus on turnout, and making certain identified supporters actually vote.

-Sometimes, life gets in the way of people remembering to vote.
-I know, it’s crazy.
-That’s why it’s up to you to harass, cajole, drag every last base and identified supporter out to the polls.
+It’s also important to recognize that politics is not a top priority for many voters.
+Often, life gets in the way of people remembering to vote.
+That’s why it’s up to you to harass, cajole, and drag every last base and identified supporter out to the polls.

 This means you want to focus on a GOTV universe made up of your base voters or party voters.
 Remember, these are the voters who have a good record of voting in your party’s primary over several elections.
 Now in addition to those base voters, it also includes all of the persuasion voters that you’ve identified throughout the course of your campaign up until now.